 Back Side and Rear Window Tinting

 The law is that your rear and backside windows have 35% reflective tint.
 Other than that you can make them dark as you want, though 5% is the darkest you can make your windows in most places.
 Officer can pull you over if your rear tinted windows obstruct your view or distract you from your driving.
 Remember that generally, this means that your back windows have smudges or lines, and not for how dark your windows are.
 Note that you need dual side mirrors to compensate for your dark rear window.

 Additional to any law mentioned here, you cannot tint your windows with red or amber color!

 Penalties for Violating the Arizona Law

-Most officers can use tint meter on your vehicles.
+Most officers can use tint meters on their vehicles.
 Once the officer determines how dark your windows are, you will get your ticket.
-Arizona has a ‘fix it ticket” called the Equipment Repair Order.
-It means you only pay small fine while providing proof that you fixed your vehicle to remove the violation.
-So it means you need to fix dark tint and get a more compliant tint.
+Arizona has a ‘fix-it ticket” called the Equipment Repair Order.
+It means you only pay a small fine while providing proof that you fixed your vehicle to remove the violation.
+So it means you need to fix the dark tint and get a more compliant tint.
 You should return to a dealership or shop that installed your windows if you got pulled over by officers.
 You can then bring your receipts with your vehicle to the court to show you corrected the problem.